 Anishinabe aking ate awaso kikinawadjichigan.
 (This land we are upon is the traditional territory of the Algonquin people.)

-Long before first contact with Europeans, Indigenous people had a name for this landbase, Kitche Zibi or Great River.
+Long before first contact with Europeans, Indigenous people had a name for this landbase: “Kitche Zibi,” or Great River.
 Today this river is called the Ottawa River.
-There were four directions that people came here to gather for ceremony and trade, east and west and south by way of the present day Gatineau river and north by way of the Rideau river which flows north.
+There were four directions that people came here to gather for ceremony and trade.
+East and west and south by way of the present day Gatineau river, and north by way of the Rideau river which flows north.
 There are sacred ceremonial sites throughout this region.

-This area came to have what were called Peace and Friendship Treaties.
-They were not land surrenders.
-The use of the wampum belt was a form of agreement whereby the newcomers and original people, the Iroquois and the Anishnabe, would continue living by hunting and gathering in their traditional territories like they had for millenia.
+This area came to have what were called “Peace and Friendship Treaties.”
+These were not land surrenders.
+The use of the wampum belt was a form of agreement whereby the newcomers and original people, the Iroquois and the Anishinabe, would continue living by hunting and gathering in their traditional territories like they had for millenia.

-This is why today we refer to the City of Ottawa as Unceded land, it was never surrendered to any Crown from overseas.
+This is why today we refer to the City of Ottawa as Unceded land.
+It was never surrendered to any Crown from overseas.